War of the Pacific: Looting, damages, and war reparations

 Another issue was the damage from acts of war on properties owned by citizens of neutral countries.
 In 1884, the Tribunales Arbitrales were constituted with a Chilean judge, who was named by the country of the claimant, as well as a Brazilian judge to deal with the claims of citizens from Britain (118 claims), Italy (440 claims), and France (89 claims).
 A tribunal was established in 1886 for German citizens.
 The "Italian" tribunal also dealt with Belgian citizens, and the "German" tribunal acted for Austrian and Swiss citizens.
 Spaniards accepted the decision of the Chilean state without the tribunal's assistance and the US did not agree at the time.

 According to international law, animus manendi claims by foreign citizens could not be made unless the damaged property had been in an actual battleground (such as Arica, Chorrillos, and Miraflores, with Pisagua and Tacna being in a similar situation), but damages caused by individual or scattered soldiers were dismissed.
 Only 3.6% (1,080,562 Chilean pesos) of the value that was claimed was recognized by the tribunals.
 According to Villalobos, the verdicts proved that the accusations against the Chilean forces had been exaggerated by Peruvians because of their wounded pride and by foreign citizens because of monetary interests.

 Consequences

 The war had a profound and longlasting effect on the societies of all countries involved.
 The negotiations concerning territorial cessions continued until 1929, but the war ended in 1884 for all practical purposes.
-Various authors have referred to the war as a trauma for Peru and Bolivia.
+Various authors have referred to the war as a national trauma for Peru and Bolivia.

+In Bolivia

+Statue in Bolivia of Eduardo Abaroa pointing to the sea.

+Bolivia formally lost its outlet to the Pacific Ocean in 1904 with the signing of the Treaty of Peace and Friendship, which granted Bolivia the right to tax-free transport of goods and duty-free access to northern Chilean ports.
+It also obliged the Chilean government to build two rail-lines linking La Paz to Antofagasta and Arica.
+Despite the concessions, the loss of the litoral (the coast) remains a deeply-emotional and political issue in the country, as was particularly evident during the 2003 natural gas riots.

-Ever since the war ended, the aspiration to regain coastal sovereignty has been a recurring theme in Bolivia's domestic and foreign policy, as well as a common cause of tensions with Chile.
-Even in the current century there have been periods when diplomatic relations break off and demands are placed in international courts.
-Bolivia included in its 2009 Constitution an inalienable right to the currently Chilean territories.
-However, these allegations against the existing treaties have not been supported by the International Court of Justice in the Bolivian demand against Chile before The Hague.
+The aspiration to regain coastal sovereignty has been a recurring theme in Bolivia's domestic and foreign policy, as well as a common cause of tensions with Chile, leading to the severance of relations on March 17, 1978 in spite of considerable commercial ties.
+Bolivia included its "inalienable right" in its 2009 Constitution, and a 2018 court case led to the International Court of Justice rejecting Bolivia's arguments.
+A common political discourse attributes underdevelopment to the territorial loss suffered during the war, as Chile's huge copper vein in the Atacama Desert, which makes Chile the largest copper exporter in the world, is held in the lands claimed by Bolivia.

+The leading Bolivian newspaper El Diario featured at least every week an editorial on the subject, and Bolivians annually celebrate a patriotic holiday to remember the crippling loss.